toranb/react-jspm-es6-cjs-amd-example/README.md

 This example shows react / react-nested-router in action w/ help from jspm

-Watch the network tab to see the following when you click dashboard
+Watch the network tab to see the following when you click dashboard/then inbox

     jspm will load an ES6 module on demand app/dashboard jspm will then load a CJS module ajax-mixin